Santa Cruz - August 3rd, 2007

 Lonesome George, probably between 90 and 130 years old, is the last of his particular species of saddleback tortoise.

-This bird, one of thirteen varieties of Darwin's finch found in the Galapagos Islands,
+This bird, one of thirteen varieties of Darwin's finch found in the Galapagos Islands, is distinguished from other varieties mainly by the size and shape of its beak.

 The owner of ranches on the fringe of the National Park on Santa Cruz open